wballard/VariableSky/concepts.markdown

 additional logic.

 ## Hooks
-Hooks let you intercept operations, by link, and take additional action.
+Hooks let you intercept operations, with `href` patterns like a web server routing table, and take additional action.
 Think of a href path `/users/*`, with a wildcard.
 You can hook this path, supplying a JavaScript handler function.
 This function gets a chance to modify the data before it is actually stored.
 This is a great place to put validation logic, as well as business application specific logic that takes place when data changes, such as sending email, triggering notifications, calling external services, or writing to other databases.

 Hooks can also be installed on links, in this way reads can be intercepted.
 This is typically most useful on servers, specifically to